SmileAPI/smile-openapi/docs/english/guides/about-smile/surcurity-practices.md

 ## Privacy Policy

-We also maintain a [Privacy Policy](https://www.getsmileapi.com/privacy-policy) so you can be sure how your data is being used
+We also maintain a [Privacy Policy](https://www.getsmileapi.com/privacy-policy) so you can be sure how your data is being used.